-"This type of care can help individuals manage their symptoms while continuing aggressive medical interventions," says Dr. Digwood.
+"This type of care can help patients manage their symptoms while continuing aggressive medical interventions," says Dr. Digwood.
 “People deserve to have their symptoms managed well, regardless of whether their disease is curable.”

 Services offered in palliative care can also help a person’s psychological, social and spiritual needs.
-The goal is to provide as much physical and emotional relief when someone is facing a serious illness.
+The goal is to provide as much physical and emotional relief as possible when someone is facing a serious illness.

 Members of a hospice team provide 24/7 support with scheduled visits to assess the person's needs.
 The team typically consists of nurses, home health aides, social workers, chaplains, therapists and a physician.